raspberrypilearning/make-crumble-robot-head/en/step_6.md

 --- /print-only ---

-In my example, the mouth is still way off being fully open so I will still need to reduce the `open`{:class="crumblevariables"} variable by quite a bit.
+In my example, the mouth is still far from being fully open so I will need to reduce the `open`{:class="crumblevariables"} variable by quite a bit.

 --- task ---